nikeedev/balljumper/Updates.md

 **Update 0.3.0: Added ball and platform is now moveable!
 Use buttons left and right to move(PC ONLY!)**

 **Update 0.3.4: Added movement to the ball, and now bounces away from canvas borders**

+**Update 0.3.6: Added Bricks and also collision so they collide then ball touches bricks.**